got-agents/agents/12-factor-agents-2.md

 }
 ```

 This allows your agent to learn from mistakes and adapt its approach in real-time, just like a human would.
+In practice, this approach has been transformative.
+When our Linear Assistant encounters an error like "Invalid team ID format," it doesn't just fail – it recognizes the error, lists available teams, and tries again with the correct ID.
+Users often don't even realize an error occurred because the agent recovered so seamlessly.

 ## 4. Use Tools for Human Interaction